 Diagnostic and therapeutic procedures

 The diagnosis of occlusive disease is based on the examination of the patient, with taking into account the medical history and radiological examinations.
 It usually includes an ultrasound examination of the temporomandibular joints and masseter muscles with use of the Doppler effect.
 The goal of the treatment (in a number of stages) is to restore normal occlusal relationship, ie one in which there is no injury to the teeth and abnormalities of the temporomandibular joint.
-Treatment of occlusion disorders involves many procedures and analysis conducted and provided by an experienced practitioner – Ewa Fitak, MD, PhD in collaboration with suitably equipped laboratory.
+Treatment of occlusion disorders involves many procedures and analysis conducted and provided by experienced practitioners in collaboration with suitably equipped laboratory.
 The scope of the analysis includes functional examination, ultrasound examination of the temporomandibular joints, diagnostic impressions and analysis of diagnostic models.
 After the analysis, the doctor provides the patient with a treatment plan and trial work in the form of a wax-up.
 In the next stage, if necessary, procedures resulting from the treatment plan are performed that often take into account the restoration of the lost hard tissue of the teeth in the form of conservative fillings or restorations and creation of proper occlusion planes (equilibration).

 Basic conditions that have to be fulfilled while undertaking the decision of begining the treatment of occlusion disorders are: